Prarthana37/Fake-News-Detection/README.md

 ## step 4- TEXT PREPROCESSING:
 In the context of LSTM developing the models for natural language processing (NLP) tasks like fake news detection, text preprocessing plays a vital role.
 Then we have performed Stemming.
 Stemming is a method of deriving root word from the inflected word.
-Here we extract the reviews and convert the words in reviews to its root word.
+Here I extracted the reviews and convert the words in reviews to its root word.
 For example, Going -> go, Finally -> fina

 ## Step 5- FEATURE EXTRACTION:
 In the context of developing the models for natural language processing (NLP) tasks like fake news detection, feature extraction primarily involves converting textual data into numerical representations that can be fed into the model.
 Using train test split function we are splitting the dataset into 80:20 ratio for train and test set respectively